 Our Work for Children in Haiti

-o Save the Children has been a leading charity for children in Haiti since 1978, and through sponsorship since 1985, providing a healthy start in life, the opportunity to learn and protection from harm.
+Save the Children has been a leading charity for children in Haiti since 1978, providing a healthy start in life, the opportunity to learn and protection from harm.

 Our programs address the health and nutrition needs of mothers and children.
 We ensure children’s early childhood development and literacy.
 We reach children through school-based health and nutrition activities that enable them to stay healthy, well-nourished and attending school.
 We also address water, sanitation and hygiene needs.
 And we protect vulnerable children from harm.